dart-lang/sdk/runtime/vm/service/service.md

   // The valueAsString for String references may be truncated.
 If so,
-  // this property is added with the value 'true'. bool valueAsStringIsTruncated [optional];
+  // this property is added with the value 'true'.

-  // The length of a List or the number of associations in a Map.
   //
+  // New code should use 'length' and 'count' instead. bool valueAsStringIsTruncated [optional];

+  // The length of a List or the number of associations in a Map or the
+  // number of codeunits in a String.
+  //
   // Provided for instance kinds:
+  //   String
   //   List
   //   Map
   //   Uint8ClampedList